Iraqi military says 9 rockets target Green Zone amid crisis

 BAGHDAD (AP) — At least nine rockets targeted Iraq’s parliament inside the heavily fortified Green Zone on Thursday ahead of a much-anticipated session to resolve a political crisis, Iraq’s military said.

-The rocket attack delayed the parliament session scheduled to take place to elect a president, a key step toward resolving Iraq’s stalled government formation one year since federal elections were held.
-The session is still scheduled to take place later on Thursday.
+The rocket attack delayed but did not postpone the parliament session scheduled to take place to elect a president, a key step toward resolving Iraq’s stalled government formation one year since federal elections were held.
+Quorum was reached to hold the session in the afternoon with at least 269 lawmakers of the 329 attending the session.

 At least five people were wounded in the attack — three were civilians and two were military personnel — the officials said without giving more details.
 The culprits were not immediately known.